PythWare/Aldnoah-Engine/README.md

 This is a huge project and I'm the only one currently reversing the games.
 I don't have enough storage space at the moment to personally reverse other games not listed, if you want support for other Koei Tecmo games you need to do some legwork, by that I mean you need to look into the file formats for games not listed that you're interested in and document the structure of the container files.
 I can definitely add support for other games I don't own if someone provides some documentation, then i'll update Aldnoah Engine to support said games.

 If you want GUI file modding tools like a Unit Data Editor, Stage Editor, etc then you may need to help by identifying which files store said data and then documenting the file's format.
 There are way too many files for me to find everything on my own, Warriors Orochi 3 alone has over 164k files when unpacked.
 I have started building a Unit Data Editor for Orochi 3 and Bladestorm Nightmare though ;).

-To help with finding specific files since files are extracted with incrementing filenames (a lot of the later Koei Tecmo games either strip filenames from the executable or obfuscate them, so Aldnoah Engine unpacks with incrementing filenames and extensions based on the file's data) and there will be thousands of files unpacked, I suggest using my Batch Binary File Scanner than scans binary files in the selected directory and all subdirectories within it.
+Use Batch Binary File Scanner (a tool I made) to scan through files quickly/easily.
+To help with finding specific files since files are extracted with incrementing filenames (a lot of the later Koei Tecmo games either strip filenames from the executable or obfuscate them, so Aldnoah Engine unpacks with incrementing filenames and extensions based on the file's data) and there will be thousands of files unpacked, I suggest using my Batch Binary File Scanner that scans binary files in the selected directory and all subdirectories within it.
 The link is https://github.com/PythWare/Batch-Binary-File-Scanner

 g1pack1/g1pack2 are custom extensions I made for Aldnoah Engine since a lot of subcontainers when unpacked from BINS, LINKDATA, etc don't have filenames nor extensions detected within the executables.
 I have implemented support for unpacking g1pack2 subcontainers but not gtpack1 subcontainers yet, the format for subcontainers varies across games.
 For example, Orochi 3 has several different types of subcontainers and they vary with how they store data (some store files sequentially without a TOC, some store with a TOC, etc).